 That means, in this article, our comparison will solely be based on what Apple and Google have shown off so far rather than real-world test, which will come later when the operating systems are released.

 Over the years, Apple’s selling point has been protecting user data privacy.
 A big difference between the two companies is that Apple does not rely on targeted ads using user data, but rather make earnings from selling hardware, services, and its own apps.
 At the Worldwide Developer Conference, the iPhone maker said that users will have more control of location permissions on apps, where they can choose to share the information once and have the app ask for it again if it wants.

 Additionally, the company unveiled Sign in with Apple, a feature that allows users to sign in anonymously to apps and websites, avoiding being tracked.
 It will come mandatory in app this fall.

-Meanwhile, Google most recently talked up user data protection with its CEO Sundar Pichai writing “privacy cannot be a luxury good offered only to people who can afford to buy premium products and services.”
+Meanwhile, Google most recently talked up user data protection with its CEO Sundar Pichai writing privacy can't be a luxury product offered only to those able to afford high-end products.

 However, it’s harder for Google since the majority of its revenue comes from ad business, which is based on users’ search.
 And with Android 10, the company is taking a step in the right way by letting user control what information gets shared through services and apps.

 The two companies have different approached towards user privacy.
 For instance, Google is developing a Chrome update that may hobble privacy and ad-blocking extensions.
 On the other hand, Apple announced in 2018 that Safari browser would block third-party trackers from monitoring users’ web activities.